January 19, 2019, 11:30 am – January 21, 2019, 5:00 pm

 Readings and Discussions on Saturday, Sunday, and Monday:

-In partnership with Art Sanctuary, the historic site invites children ages 7-12 and their families to create art in response to themes found in the letter, and read stories about Dr. King’s life and legacy.
-Family activities are available on Monday, January 15, free and open to the public.
+The historic site invites children ages 7-12 and their families to create art in response to themes found in the letter, and read stories about Dr. King’s life and legacy.
+Family activities are available on Monday, January 21, free and open to the public.
 No reservations required.

 PAR-Recycle Works is a nonprofit that provides transitional employment to people returning to the community from prison through an environmentally responsible electronics recycling service.
 Serving municipalities, townships, universities, businesses, faith-based organizations and other major institutions, PAR-Recycle Works takes apart computers and other electronics and recycles them into valuable components that are sold to generate revenue to pay employees.
 By providing employees with skills and opportunities, PAR-Recycle Works helps to build safer communities and contribute to stronger families while saving taxpayer money.